everythingben/imtotallybuyingthat/source/_posts/praying-mantis-egg-cases.md

 Kids will love them.
 Garden pests will hate them -- they are often used as a natural pesticide.

-Just place the egg cases anywhere,then watch them hatch and grow.
+Just place the egg cases anywhere, then watch them hatch and grow.